cute picture

 mail: firstname[dot]name[at]uha[dot]fr

 I currently hold a position of junior lecturer (Maître de Conférences, or MCF for short) Université de Haute Alsace (UHA).
 I am a member of the algebra groupe of the mathematics department of the IRIMAS.
+I defended my habilitation to direct research (HDR) titled "TRAPs, Generalisations of MZVs, Locality and Resurgence for Quantum Field Theories" the 26th of May 2025.

 Research interests